What are the symptoms of biceps tendon injury?

 Symptoms associated with a torn biceps tendon include sudden, sharp upper arm pain—sometimes with a noticeable snap or popping sound.
 Cramping, bruising, pain and tenderness of the shoulder, biceps and elbow are common.
 In addition, it will most likely be difficult to turn the palm up or down.

 Treating a torn biceps tendon non-surgically will include resting the arm that is injured and avoiding any heavy lifting or the activity that may have caused the injury (i.e. weight training).
 Applying cold packs and ice will help with swelling and overall pain.
 You can also take anti-inflammatory medications and non-steroid drugs for pain relief.
-We will consult with you on various at-home physical therapy exercises you can do in order to help with flexibility and strength.
+Dr. Millett will consult with you on various at-home physical therapy exercises that can be done to help with flexibility and strength.